Crossing East Archive Project

 More than 10 years ago, MediaRites debuted Crossing East, (Our Stories, Our History, Our America), the first and to date only Asian American/Pacific Islander history series on public radio.

-We have embarked on an exciting project to save more than 100 hours of oral history recordings gathered for this groundbreaking Peabody Award-winning radio series hosted by George Takei and Margaret Cho.
+In 2016 we embarked on an exciting project to save more than 150 hours of oral history recordings gathered for this groundbreaking Peabody Award-winning radio series hosted by George Takei and Margaret Cho.

-Our goal is to put all the interviews, transcripts and photos online for the public to use for educational purposes.
-This act of preservation is called The Crossing East Archive Project.
+We digitized all the interviews, transcripts and photos online for the public to use for educational purposes.
+This act of preservation is called the Crossing East Archive Project.

-MediaRites has been awarded funding from the Oregon Arts Commission, the Oregon Cultural Trust, the Regional Arts and Culture Council , the Multnomah County Cultural Coalition and the PGE Foundation to begin building the multimedia Crossing East archive.
-We will also create two event projects to celebrate the 10th anniversary year.
+MediaRites was awarded funding from the Oregon Arts Commission, the Oregon Cultural Trust, the Regional Arts and Culture Council , the Multnomah County Cultural Coalition and the PGE Foundation and built the multimedia Crossing East archive.
+We created two projects to celebrate the 10th anniversary year.
+See the Archive at: http://www.crossingeast.org/crossingeastarchive/

 This archive will make all the valuable broadcast-quality recordings available to the public.
 It will be perhaps the most complete collection of AAPI history interviews from scholars, educators, activists, artists and families from around the country.